getwilds/wilds-docker-library/sra-tools/README.md

 The images are designed to be minimal and focused on a specific version of SRA Toolkit with its dependencies, optimized for efficient downloading and processing of sequencing data.

+## Platform Availability

+**Note:** This image is only built for **linux/amd64** architecture.
+SRA Tools has dependencies that are not fully compatible with ARM64 platforms.

 ## Usage

 ### Docker